Dynamical Boson Stars: Solving for boson stars

 where $\phi_0$ is a real scalar which is the profile of the star and $\omega$ is a real constant denoting the angular frequency of the phase of the field in the complex plane.

-We consider spherically symmetric, equilibrium configurations corresponding to minimal energy solutions while requiring the space-time to be static.
+We consider spherically symmetric, equilibrium configurations corresponding to minimal energy solutions while requiring the spacetime to be static.
 In Schwarzschild-like coordinates, the general, spherically symmetric, static metric can be written as

 in terms of two real metric functions, $\alpha$ and $a$.
 The coordinate $r$ is an areal radius such that spheres of constant $r$ have surface area $4\pi r^2$.
 For this reason, these coordinates are often called polar-areal coordinates.